Board Members

 Dr. Desmond Nunez

-Dr. Desmond Nunez is a practicing Otologist/Neurotologist and Chair of the University of British Columbia’s Division of Otolaryngology Head & Neck Surgery.
+Dr. Desmond Nunez is a practicing Otologist/Neurotologist and past Chair of the University of British Columbia’s Division of Otolaryngology Head & Neck Surgery.
 Dr Nunez graduated from the University of the West Indies Medical School and completed postgraduate surgical training in the United Kingdom and the United States.
 He served as Head of the University of Bristol and North Bristol NHS Trust Departments of Otolaryngology in England prior to relocating to Vancouver.
 In his limited spare time, he enjoys skiing and scuba diving.

 Treasurer